Quota Mechanisms: Finite-Sample Optimality and Robustness: Robustness to agents' beliefs

-By contrast, voting with quotas is more robust to the agents' beliefs.
+By contrast, voting with quotas is robust to a range of agents' beliefs.
 Suppose that agent $1$ believes that agent $2$ tends to prefer $R$.
 Since agent $1$ knows that agent $2$'s votes must satisfy the quota, agent $1$ expects that on some issues, agent $2$ will vote for $L$ or $C$ when he actually prefers $R$.
-In this private values setting, agent $1$'s optimal reporting strategy depends only on his belief about agent $2$'s votes, not on his belief about agent $2$'s true preferences.
+In this private-values setting, agent $1$'s optimal reporting strategy depends only on his belief about agent $2$'s votes, not on his belief about agent $2$'s true preferences.
 As long as agent $1$ believes that on each issue agent $2$ is equally likely to vote for $L$, $C$, and $R$, then agent $1$'s reporting incentives are the same.

 This voting example illustrates a general point.
 The common prior assumption specifies the distribution of each agent's preferences, and it also pins down each agent's belief about his opponents' preferences.
 As we move away from the common prior idealization, the optimal choice of mechanism depends on the principal's relative concern for different uncertainties.
 If the principal is primarily concerned that she has incorrectly estimated the distribution of the agents' preferences, then unconstrained voting is more appealing.
 If the principal is primarily concerned that she has incorrectly estimated the agents' beliefs about others' preferences, then voting with quotas may be more appealing.